By: Jeremy Neisser

 What exactly gives runners the potential to become good swimmers?

-In this article we will cover many of the energy systems that carry over between endurance sports (running and swimming) and why the transition from running to swimming might be easier than the transition from swimming to running.
+I dig into many of the energy systems that carry over between endurance sports (running and swimming) and why the transition from running to swimming might be easier than the transition from swimming to running.

 Do Runners Make Good Swimmers?

-Energy System Development
+Benefits of Swimming - Energy System Development

 To put it simply, the aerobic system is the dominant system used to perform physical activities (like races) lasting longer than about 3 minutes.